TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - It shall receive power through a dedicated power supply designed to meet the system’s operational requirements.
 - The central computer shall draw no more than 16 W of power.
 - To accommodate current and future operational needs, the central computer shall be equipped with no fewer than 20 General Purpose Input/Output (GPIO) pins, allowing for seamless interfacing with various components and enabling future expansions or upgrades.
-- In terms of power distribution, the central computer shall supply power to both the Wi-Fi and Bluetooth RID modules, ensuring that these modules have the necessary power for operation.
+- The central computer shall process packets and store data obtained from the Wi-Fi and Bluetooth transceivers.
-- It shall communicate with the Wi-Fi and Bluetooth RID modules through digital signaling, ensuring proper data exchange and synchronization within the system.
-- Additionally, the central computer shall handle packet processing and data storage.
-- It shall process incoming RID signal data, extracting relevant information such as drone ID, location, speed, and other key parameters.
-- This data shall be securely stored for both real-time and historical tracking purposes.
-- After processing, the central computer shall transmit the gathered drone information to the Campus Police server via a secure Wi-Fi connection.
+- The central computer shall transmit the gathered drone information to the Campus Police server via a secure Wi-Fi connection.
 - The transmitted data shall be encrypted to ensure confidentiality and integrity, preventing unauthorized access or tampering during transmission.
 - This design shall ensure that all communication between the central computer and the server remains secure, reliable, and efficient, providing critical support to campus security operations in real-time.